mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 In addition to these two parameters, `router_options` needs to be defined.
 This is the main way the binlogrouter is configured and it will be covered in detail in the next section.

+**Note:** As of version 2.1 of MaxScale, all of the router options can also be defined as parameters.
+The values defined in _router_options_ will have priority over the parameters.

 ## Router Options

 Binlogrouter is configured with a comma-separated list of key-value pairs.
 The following options should be given as a value to the `router_options` parameter.